Ahmad-Alam/Ahmad-Alam.github.io/_posts/2024-12-13-lahore-real-estate.md

 # Beyond the Numbers: Understanding Lahore's Real Estate Landscape

 The real estate market in Lahore tells a fascinating story of urban development, cultural preferences, and economic patterns.
 After diving deep into data from over 17,500 property listings, I've uncovered some surprising insights about Pakistan's second-largest city and its housing market.
-For those interested in the technical details of this analysis, including the complete code and methodology, you can find the detailed project documentation [here](https://ahmad-alam.github.io/projects/lahore-property-analysis/).

 ## The Heart of Lahore's Housing Culture